-But the thing is, expensive tools aren't always necessary in the kitchen.
-You can do just fine with slightly-less-than-the-best, or even bargain-price products, and not miss a thing.
+Expensive tools aren't always necessary in the kitchen.
+You can do just fine with slightly-less-than-the-best, or even bargain-priced products.

 On the other hand, there are items that you DO need to throw down the big bucks for.
 Some kitchen tools take a lot of abuse.
 They need to be sturdy and well-made, or you'll just keep replacing them over and over.

 Find out here what to splurge on, and what to save on.

 Frying pan/Sauté pan

 Bakeware (some, not all)

 Basic, non-electrical kitchen tools.